mneudert/sass-nginx-module/README.md

 variable is not passed to the script it will be automatically taken from your environment.
 An error message will be printed if no value is available.

+Running the compilation and testing using a dynamic module is possible by additionaly passing `DYNAMIC=true` to the script.

 All dependencies will automatically be downloaded to the `./vendor` subfolder.

 To skip the compilation (and download) step you can pass the `--nocompile` flag: